conradakunga/Blog/_posts/2025-08-07-building-a-simple-password-generator-in-c-net-part-4-generating-human-readable-passwords.md

 **This is Part 3 in a series in which we will build a simple password generator.**

-In our last post, [Building A Simple Password Generator In C# & .NET - Part 3 - Advanced UI With Spectre.Console]({% post_url 2025-08-06-building-a-simple-password-generator-in-c-net-part-3-advanced-ui-with-spectreconsole %}), we looked at how to build a console application that allows passing of command-line options to generate passwords.
+In our last post, [Building A Simple Password Generator In C# & .NET - Part 3 - Advanced UI With Spectre.Console]({% post_url 2025-08-06-building-a-simple-password-generator-in-c-net-part-3-advanced-ui-with-spectreconsole %}), we looked at how to build a console application that allows **passing of command-line options** to generate passwords.

 In this post, we will look at how to improve the password generator to generate **human-readable passwords**.

-The problem we are trying to work around here is password characters that are ambiguous / easily confused.
+The problem we are trying to work around here is password characters that are **ambiguous** / **easily confused**.

 Here are some of them: